-Note: This is considered an Instructional Supply/Material code ONLY when it is coded - O443 Rental of Vehicles.
-Expenditures for leasing or renting vehicles for both temporary and long-range use of the school district.
-This includes vehicle rentals (other than bus rentals) when operated by the school district, financed (lease)-purchase arrangements if they are not capital financing arrangements (leases) and similar rental agreements. - O444 Rental of Buses.
+Note: This is considered an Instructional Supply/Material code ONLY when it is coded - with an Instructional Program Code.

+Rental of Vehicles.
+Expenditures for leasing or renting vehicles for both temporary and - long-range use of the school district.
+This includes vehicle rentals (other than bus rentals) when operated by the school district, lease-purchase arrangements if they are not capital leases and similar rental agreements. - O444 Rental of Buses.
 Expenditures for leasing or renting buses for both temporary and longrange use of the school district.
-This includes bus rentals when operated by the school district, financed (lease)-purchase arrangements if they are not capital financing arrangements (leases) and similar rental agreements. - 0445 Rental of Supplies.
+This includes bus rentals when operated by the school district, lease-purchase arrangements if they are not capital leases and similar rental agreements. - O445 Rental of Supplies.
 Expenditures for renting supplies for both temporary and long-range use of the school district.
-An example of a rented supply is graduation GAPS and gowns. - O450 Contractor Services.
+An example of a rented supply is graduation GAPS and gowns.

+O450 Contractor Services.
 Includes amounts paid to contractors for minor renovating and remodeling facilities.
-Expenditures related to new construction and major renovation should be charged to object code 0722. - Note: Object codes 0451 through 0469 are available for district use.
+Expenditures related to new construction and major renovation should be charged to object code 0722.